gdadkins/arr-score-exporter/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!
-Please check the contribution guidelines (if available) or open an issue to discuss changes.
+Contributions, issues, and feature requests are welcome.